 There are plenty of good reasons to learn the Japanese language.
 The cultural aspect fascinates everyone.
 For some, careers involving Japanese are the primary motivation.

-Whatever your inspiration may have, the Japanese can open a world of opportunities for both personal and professional goals.
+Whatever your inspiration, the Japanese can open a world of opportunities for your personal and professional goals.

-But before starting your exciting journey to Japanese fluency, it is necessary to understand more about the language.
+But before starting your exciting journey to Japanese fluency, it is necessary to understand the language more.

 This piece isn’t about how, where, and why you should learn Japanese.
 For that, I have already written many detailed articles.